yldn/BladeRunner-Demo-/README.md

 ![gameplay](/slidesMaterials/Sample.gif)
 ## Disclaimer

 This project is the extended version 2.0 of the [VERSION 1.0](https://github.com/hakrrr/Blade-Runner).
-TimeLine and more feature for the Demo is added to the project.[LICENSE](https://github.com/yldn/BladeRunner/blob/add-license-1/LICENSE)
+TimeLine and more feature for the Demo is added to the project.

 ## Gameplay